fgmacedo/soonerdb/README.rst

 .. note::

-    This project still in development and is not yet tested on production environments.
+    This is a toy project and is not yet tested on production environments.
     Use at your own risk.

 Features